 Ray knew the success of the agency did not depend on this charismatic leadership alone: rather it depended on supporting and empowering his agents to become leaders themselves.
 Including his daughter, Ann Marie, who joined the final expense business in 1992 and Andrew who soon followed in 1993.

 The greatest triumph for Ray was seeing an agent go from parking cars to buying his first house.
 Through his kindness and generosity, Ray won over the hearts of everyone who was fortunate enough to work with him.
 He was always available to anyone within the organization who needed support.
 Ray was known for taking his top-producing agents with him to resorts in Mexico, where he would always be a part of the celebration.

-Although Ray’s accomplishments lay cemented within Golden Memorial Insurance, a company that now operates in 16 states, it will be his relationship with the people he served that will be his lasting legacy.
+Although Ray’s accomplishments lay cemented within Golden Memorial Insurance, an agency that now operates in 16 states, it will be his relationship with the people he served that will be his lasting legacy.

 Ray Barragan is a visionary in the industry, a pride to his family and an inspiration to his community; may his life serve as a symbol of the triumph of the human spirit.

 Today, with the help of Ray Jr, Ann Marie and Andrew Barragan, Golden Memorial Insurance has continued Ray Sr.’s legacy by producing nearly $300 million over the last 10 years.
-Over 2,200 agents make up the GM Family.
+Over 2,200 agents make up the Golden Memorial family.
 Their hard work and dedication has catapulted Golden Memorial Insurance as the leading Final Expense Agency nationwide.